Emperor Xiaowu of Jin: Early reign

 The new emperor was only 10 years old.
-Therefore, his cousin Empress Dowager Chu (Emperor Kang's wife and niece of Xie Shang) served as regent, but the decisions were actually being made by Xie An and Wang Tanzhi; Huan Wen, apparently fearful of being entrapped, declined an offer to be regent.
+Therefore, his cousin-in-law Empress Dowager Chu (Note: Emperor Kang's wife, Emperor Mu's mother and Xie Shang's niece) served as regent, but the decisions were actually being made by Xie An (Note: a paternal cousin of Xie Shang) and Wang Tanzhi; Huan Wen, apparently fearful of being entrapped, declined an offer to be regent.
 In 373, Huan Wen died and the fears of a Huan usurpation dissipated as his brother and successor, Huan Chong, was committed to the survival of the imperial government.

 A major issue for the Jin government was the continued military pressure exerted by the powerful northern rival, Former Qin.
 In 373, Former Qin attacked and seized Jin's Liang (梁州, modern southern Shaanxi) and Yi (益州, modern Sichuan and Chongqing) provinces.
 Internally, however, Jin was apparently well-governed by Xie and Huan Chong.

-On 1 October 375, Emperor Xiaowu married Wang Fahui (the daughter of the official, Wang Yun (王蘊)) as his empress.
+On 1 October 375, Emperor Xiaowu married Wang Fahui (Note: daughter of the official, Wang Yun (王蘊).
+Wang Yun was an elder brother of Wang Muzhi, Emperor Ai's wife.) as his empress.
 He was 13 and she was 15.
 He also started studying the Chinese classic texts and writing poetry.
 In 376, Empress Dowager Chu officially removed herself from the regent position and returned her powers to Emperor Xiaowu, although the decisions were still largely being made by Xie.

 In 376, the Jin vassal, Former Liang, was attacked by Former Qin.
 Jin forces, under Huan Chong's command, attempted to relieve the pressure on Former Liang by attacking Former Qin, but Former Liang fell quickly and Huan Chong withdrew his forces.
 In apprehension of a Former Qin attack, Jin evacuated much of its population north of the Huai River to regions south of the river.

 In 378, Former Qin made major attacks against the important Jin cities of Xiangyang, Weixing (魏興; southeast of present-day Suqian, Jiangsu), and Pengcheng.
-While general Xie Xuan was able to immediately recapture Pengcheng after it fell, Xiangyang and Weixing were taken by Former Qin forces in 379.
+While general Xie Xuan (Note: Xie An's nephew) was able to immediately recapture Pengcheng after it fell, Xiangyang and Weixing were taken by Former Qin forces in 379.

 On 24 October 380, Empress Wang died.
 Emperor Xiaowu did not have another empress for the rest of his life.

 In 381, Emperor Xiaowu began to study Buddhist sutras and he established a Buddhist study hall inside his palace, inviting monks to live within.

 In 383, Huan Chong made a counterattack against Former Qin, hoping to recapture Xiangyang and the southwest.
 However, after initial losses, Huan abandoned the campaign.